-To what extent does Ergodic Theory detect nonhyperbolic dynamics?
+• To what extent does ergodic theory detect nonhyperbolic dynamics?

-that is just a reformulation of the opening question above (though note that the term "nonhyperbolic dynamics" is vague and differently used in different contexts).
-The answer to this question is negative as there are examples of nonhyperbolic systems (in the sense that the nonwandering set is not hyperbolic) for which all ergodic measures are hyperbolic with Lyapunov exponents uniformly bounded away from zero [3, 14].
+This is just a reformulation of the opening question above (though note that the term "nonhyperbolic dynamics" is vague and used differently in different contexts).
+The answer to this question is negative, as there are examples of nonhyperbolic systems (in the sense that the nonwandering set is not hyperbolic) for which all ergodic measures are hyperbolic with Lyapunov exponents uniformly bounded away from zero [4, 16].
 Note that these examples are fragile in the sense that they can be destroyed by perturbations.
-On the other hand, by the Kupka-Smale genericity theorem, see for instance [39, Chapter 3], generically1 periodic points are all hyperbolic.
+On the other hand, by the Kupka-Smale genericity theorem (see, for instance, [41, Ch.
+3]), generically periodic points are all hyperbolic.
 Hence, considering nonhyperbolic periodic measures, one can get systems with nonhyperbolic ergodic measures only densely in the complement of the hyperbolic ones.
 Thus, to go beyond dense subsets, one needs to investigate nonhyperbolic measures which are not periodic.
-This was first done in [27] where it is introduced the method of periodic approximations to construct nontrivial ergodic measures as weak limits of periodic ones.
+This was first done in [30], where the method of periodic approximations was introduced to construct nontrivial ergodic measures as weak\ limits of periodic ones.

-In dimension strictly bigger than two one needs to take into account that a priori different types of hyperbolicity may coexist together with nonhyperbolicity.
-Indeed one may have hyperbolic periodic orbits of different stable index (dimension of the stable bundle) which robustly are part of the same transitive set (existence of a dense orbit), this leads to intermingled types of hyperbolicity in the same transitive set.
-For instance, this is exactly what happens in the dynamics analysed in [27].
+In dimension strictly greater than 2 one needs to take into account that a priori different types of hyperbolicity may coexist together with nonhyperbolicity.
+Indeed, one may have hyperbolic periodic orbits of different stable indices (dimensions of the stable bundle) which are robustly contained in the same transitive set (existence of a dense orbit); this leads to intermingled types of hyperbolicity in the same transitive set.
+For instance, this is exactly what happens in the dynamics analyzed in [30].

-Having this in mind we rephrase the above question:
+Having this in mind, we rephrase the above question:

-To what extent does Ergodic Theory distinguishes the different types of hyperbolicity in nonhyperbolic dynamics?
+• To what extent does ergodic theory distinguish the different types of hyperbolicity in nonhyperbolic dynamics?

-In what follows we will restrict to systems which are transitive in the whole ambience (this prevents the existence of attractors and repellers).
-In this setting, the set of ergodic measures \mathcal{M}{erg} will split into several disjoint components, which will be analyzed separately (see (2.1)).
+In what follows we will restrict ourselves to systems which are transitive in the whole ambience (this prevents the existence of attractors and repellers).
+In this setting, the set of ergodic measures $\mathcal{M}{erg}$ will split into several disjoint components, which will be analyzed separately (see (2.1)).